othneildrew/Best-README-Template/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+There are many great README templates available on GitHub; however, I didn&#x27;t find one that really suited my needs so I created this enhanced one.
+I want to create a README template so amazing that it&#x27;ll be the last one you ever need-- I think this is it.

 Here's why: